bhisaac/5eFP/5eFP-SRD.md

 If multiple situations affect a roll and each one grants advantage, you don’t roll more than one additional time.

-If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage or if a roll has one or more negative modifiers, you no longer have advantage, but you still discard any negative modifiers before making the roll.
+If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage or if a roll has one or more negative modifiers, you no longer have advantage, but you discard any negative modifiers before making the roll.

 ### Constitution (CON)